mkishi1221/mkishi1221.github.io/_includes/cv.md

 - Reviewed Japanese-English translations for accuracy and consistency.
 - Guided and coached new hires, helping them become fully independent within three months.
 - Managed a team of 30+ evaluators on Upwork, overseeing multilingual machine translation analysis.

+## Giovanni Pellone Design (November 2017 - August 2018)

+### Product Designer

+Contributed to both design execution and operational management at a boutique consultancy in Tokyo, balancing creative responsibilities with high-level coordination and administrative duties.

+- Led project coordination for a state-funded educational facility in Tokyo, serving as the primary liaison between the studio and stakeholders.
+The facility now supports over 200,000 students annually from across the city.
+- Created client presentations to communicate design concepts and proposals.
+- Produced product visualisations to showcase ideas and guide product development.
+- Used rapid prototyping methods to test and validate early-stage concepts.
+- Managed the social media strategy, growing audience engagement through curated content and active community management.
+- Organised and hosted multilingual industry networking events via Meetup, strengthening the studio’s presence in Tokyo’s design community.
+- Managed the studio’s office relocation process, including contract negotiation, tenancy review, and vendor coordination, acting as the sole native Japanese speaker on behalf of the director.

 ## New Age Sapphire Technical Servies LLC (September 2014 - March 2016)